Learning How To Paint on Chocolate with Edible Food Paints!

 Cindy learns how to paint on chocolate with edible food paints

 Adjusting to a new medium is always a welcome challenge.
-The Ghirardelli White Chocolate Canvas (handmade by Chef Ramirez) reacted differently and smelled better than my watercolor paper.
-The color powders mixed with oil were slippery and didn’t move like watercolors.
+The Ghirardelli White Chocolate Canvas, handmade by Chef Ramirez, reacted differently and smelled better than my watercolor paper.

 Preparation

-Drawing with a paintbrush Between painting with my fingers and the brushes supplied I managed to get some colors to stick.
+Between painting with my fingers and the brushes supplied, I managed to get some colors to stick.

 Adding color

-The white lines were scratched in with the handle tip to finish things off After we all struggled a bit with this new medium, everyone had finished a chocolate painting.
 My reference photo was a Sunflower that I had in my collection.
 I thought about painting a Carmel Cypress Tree and soon discovered I’d better paint something I’m more familiar with.

 Scratch in linework

 We also had chocolate truffles and almond chocolate bark treats to eat.
-Yes the painting is edible, but I think I’ll just enjoy looking at it in my kitchen.
+Yes, the painting is edible, but I think I’ll just enjoy looking at it in my kitchen.

 Learning How To Paint on Chocolate with Edible Food Paints